prisma/prisma-fundamentals/README.md

-# intro-to-prisma-schema-instruqt-lab
+# Prisma Fundamentals
-An Instruqt lab to introduce students to the Prisma Schema
+An class to teach students how to use Prisma